Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: A Predictive CLT for Supervised Settings

 \section{A Predictive CLT for Supervised Settings}

-We now present the predictive CLT formally.
 We use the notation $\mathcal L(U \mid Z)$ to denote the conditional distribution of a random vector $U$ given a random vector $Z$.
 Convergence of probability measures is always understood as weak convergence.
-All proofs are deferred to Appendix \ref{app:proofs}.
+All proofs are deferred to Appendix~\ref{app:proofs}.